-Bullies tormented other kids during recess, at the bus stop, in the hallway, or cafeteria.
-However, the bullying generally stopped once a child got home.
+Bullies tormented other kids during recess, at the bus stop, in the hallway, or in the cafeteria.
+However, the bullying usually stopped once a child got home.

 Cyberbullying is using online technology to hurt other people.
 Anyone, at any age, can be either a cyberbully or a victim.

 Kids today use all sorts of online apps and platforms to talk to one another, including:

 - Social media

 - Photo sharing apps

 Cyberbullying can happen on any of these platforms.
 Children have a way with new technology, making it easy for them to track down and harass others.